-What are Batch Systems?
+1.0.2 What are Batch Systems?

 While Torque is flexible enough to handle scheduling a conference room, it is primarily used in batch systems.
+Torque is based on a job scheduler called Portable Batch System (PBS).
 Batch systems are a collection of computers and other resources (networks, storage systems, license servers, and so forth) that operate under the notion that the whole is greater than the sum of the parts.
 Some batch systems consist of just a handful of machines running single-processor jobs, minimally managed by the users themselves.
 Other systems have thousands and thousands of machines executing users' jobs simultaneously while tracking software licenses and access to hardware equipment and storage systems.